-Conservative group Moms of Liberty is supporting Florida’s Gov. Ron DeSantis push to ban state investments from using environmental, social, and governance (ESG) ratings.
+Conservative group Moms for Liberty is supporting Florida’s Gov. Ron DeSantis push to ban state investments from using environmental, social, and governance (ESG) ratings.
 The group says PayPal froze its account and some of its members’ accounts.

 ESG policies involve considering political and societal issues like a company’s product safety, privacy and data security, carbon emissions, and climate change vulnerabilities.